-The Community Centre is getting a facelift.
+Our Community Centre is getting a facelift.
 It’s going to be refurbished and modernised.
-It’ll be bigger, with two separate spaces for parties, a larger courtyard and a community café making it even more inviting to visitors.
+It will be bigger, with two separate spaces for parties and community events, a larger courtyard, and a community café making it even more inviting to visitors.

 The Chair of KPCC’s Trustees explains what is happening, why and when, answers some of your questions, and busts a few myths.